bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

 ---
-title: Verify & Print Protocol Document
+title: Verify and Print Protocol Document
 ---

 The Setup Protocol is used to prepare hardware, and download and verify needed